doxa-tech/resj/config/deploy/README.md

     resj ALL=(ALL) NOPASSWD: /bin/ln -* /* /usr/share/solr/example/solr/collection1/conf/*

 # First deployment
-run `cap stage deploy:setup_config` and then edit the files with the secrets
+first run `cap stage deploy:setup_config` and then edit the files with the secrets then run `cap stage deploy`